Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Discovery protocol

 \subsection{Utility function}

-The nodes we must coordinate with are other nodes which may interfere with us or which may be interfered by us, as illustrated in Figure \ref{fig:f_example}.
-This cannot be solved with a regular distance function, as nodes far away may interfere with us, while a node right next to us could be using very low power and not interfere at all.
+The nodes we are interested in coordinating with are other nodes that have coordination areas that overlap with our own, as illustrated in Figure~\ref{fig:f_example}.
+This cannot be solved with a regular distance function, as nodes far away may overlap with us, while a node right next to us may have a very small coordination area and not overlap at all.
+If we have to choose between two non-overlapping nodes however, we would prefer to have contact with the node that is closest to us.
+This is because a closer node is more likely to have gathered information in the P2P system that is relevant to us.

-To determine which nodes we should coordinate with we define a utility function based on the overlap between coordination ranges.
-If the sum of the coordination ranges of two nodes is higher than the distance between the nodes, their coordination areas overlap.
-This can be expressed as a function by dividing the square of the sum of the coordination ranges by the distance between the nodes.
-This is shown in Equation \ref{equ:f}, where $x_{i,j}$, $y_{i,j}$, $z_{i,j}$ and $cr_{i,j}$ are the location and coordination ranges of nodes $i$ and $j$, respectively.
+We define the utility function based on the observation that if the sum of the radii of two coordination areas is higher than the distance between the nodes, their coordination areas overlap.
+A utility function based on the ratio of the sum of the radii over the distance will thus be $>=1$ when the areas are overlapping.
+If the areas are non-overlapping, the utility will be $<1$ and approach $0$ as the nodes move farther apart.

+This utility function is shown in Equation~\ref{equ:f}, where $x_{i,j}$, $y_{i,j}$, $z_{i,j}$ and $cr_{i,j}$ are the locations and coordination area radii for nodes $i$ and $j$, respectively.
 When the areas are overlapping $f()$ is higher than 1, while with no overlap the result is less than 1.
+When the distance between $i$ and $j$ increases, $f()$ approaches $0$.

+Note that the distance used here assumes a flat geographical area, which is practical in a simulated system.
+In a real system, the distance calculation would have to take earth's shape into account, for example by using the haversine formula, which is the approach we use in our Wi-Fi prototype.